If your business is doing reasonably well, then a downturn is your time to:

 Problem #3: “My Team Isn’t Good Enough and I Can’t Attract the Great Ones To Join Me.”
 Yes, this is a real problem.
 And boo-hoo you aren’t Dropbox-cool.
 Time to suck it up and spend at least 25% of your time scouring the earth for great hires.
-Look, someone out there that is better than your suboptimal VP of Sales / VP of Marketing / VP of Engineering / VP of Whatever — that actually does need a job.
+Look, there is someone out there that is better than your suboptimal VP of Sales / VP of Marketing / VP of Engineering / VP of Whatever — that actually does need a job.
 If you’re accelerating, take your time here on these hires.
 But if you’re decelerating — any upgrade will make a difference.
 So make one.
 Deceleration is the time when a Good Plan Today is Better than a Perfect Plan Tomorrow is especially true in hiring.
 If your VP of Engineering doesn’t want to build features for your big customers, or can’t hire … just find someone 50% better.
 That’s enough.
 And make the hire.
 On the spot.
 And given them whatever it takes, equity, cash, it doesn’t matter.
 You have to reignite growth.
 Make It So.

 Deceleration happens to all of us.
 I could tell you the story of several CEOs of multi-billion dollar SaaS companies that lost faith and desperately tried to sell themselves at tough times.
 When things decelerated.

 Look at the chart below from Tom Tunguz nicely charting Hubspot’s revenues pre-IPO.
 Today, they’re worth $7 billion.
 As you can see below, they had their own deceleration year.
 And then rebounded incredibly the next year.
 In fact, after their deceleration … they accelerated faster than the average SaaS company to IPO.
 Awesome.

 It has happened to all of us.
 And you can’t turn around a tanker in 1/10th of a mile.
 You can’t change everything overnight.
 You can’t reignite growth in 30 days.
 You just can’t.